Types of Guidance and Counselling: Benefits and Difference

 Types of Guidance and Counselling

 Guidance and counselling are essential components of a well-rounded support system for individuals facing personal, social, academic, or career-related challenges.
 These services provide guidance, support, and empowerment to help individuals make informed decisions and achieve their goals.
-This blog will explore various types of guidance and counselling to understand their distinct purposes and benefits.
+This blog will explore various types of guidance and counselling to understand their distinct purposes and benefits for individuals, and will also improve your understanding of the same.

 Types of Guidance

-The teacher provides this type of guidance to students for their educational problems.
-This type of guidance is used to choose the subjects in school, identifying the cause of failure faced by the student by diagnostic tests in study subjects.
+• Educational Guidance: The teacher provides this type of guidance to students for their educational problems.
+This type of guidance is used to choose the subjects in school, identifying the cause of failure faced by the student through diagnostic tests in the study subjects.

-This type of guidance is given to individuals for choosing a job or to clarify problems in certain jobs.
-Different types of tests are used in this type of guidance like Differential aptitude tests, Intelligence tests and aptitude tests, personality and interest inventories and Achievement and scholastic aptitude tests.
+• Vocational Guidance: This type of guidance is given to individuals for choosing a job or to clarify problems in certain jobs.
+Different types of tests are used in this type of guidance, like Differential aptitude tests, Intelligence tests, aptitude tests, personality and interest inventories and Achievement and scholastic aptitude tests.

-This type of guidance is provided for the personal problems of the individual or other related problems.
-The problems can be family and home problems, emotional adjustment and anxiety or curiosities, financial or economic problems etc.
+• Personal Guidance: This type of guidance is provided for the personal problems of the individual or other related problems.
+The problems can be family and home problems, emotional adjustment and anxiety or curiosities, financial or economic problems, etc.

 Also Read: 7 Reasons Why You Need Career Counselling Today!